-Interestingly, Linda Evans (Krystle Carrington) was a guest at the wedding of Prince Charles and Camilla Parker-Bowles.
+Linda Evans (Krystle Carrington) was a guest at the wedding of HRH Prince Charles and Camilla Parker-Bowles.

 Michael Nader was arrested for driving drunk in 1997.
 He was also arrested in 2001 for possession of an illegal substance.

-Near the end of the 1980’s, Dynasty was the most popular television show in ex-Yugoslavia.
-It aired on Monday nights at 9 p.m. and when it did, the streets were empty.
+Towards the end of the 1980’s, Dynasty was the most popular television show in the former Yugoslavia.
+When it aired on Monday nights at 9 p.m. the streets were empty.

 Diahann Carroll was engaged at one time to Sidney Poitier.

-Catherine Oxenberg, who is married to actor Casper Van Dien, was given an engagement ring by Van Dien that was an 8.3 carat diamond with 92 yellow diamonds across the band.
+Catherine Oxenberg is married to actor Casper Van Dien, who presented her with an engagement ring with an 8.3 carat diamond and 92 yellow diamonds across the band.

-Pamela Sue Martin (Fallon Carrington Colby) has become affiliated with several different environmental groups; these include The Sierra Club and Greenpeace.
-In addition, she has also campaigned for the preservation of the Wild Mustang in America, and is the National Spokesperson for the Wild Horse Sanctuary in Shingletown, California.
-She also appeared in a public service announcement to help rescue the “pink dolphin” in the Amazon River.
+Pamela Sue Martin (Fallon Carrington Colby) is a supporter of several different environmental groups including The Sierra Club and Greenpeace.
+She has also campaigned for the preservation of the Wild Mustang in America, and is the National Spokesperson for the Wild Horse Sanctuary in Shingletown, California.
+She appeared in a public service announcement to help rescue the pink dolphin in the Amazon River.

 Pamela Bellwood (Claudia Blaisdel) posed for an eight page pictorial in Playboy magazine in April of 1983.

-Emma Samms has turned down the offer to be a Playboy centerfold, not once, but twice.
+Emma Samms has twice turned down the offer to be a Playboy centerfold.

 The role of Krystle Carrington was first offered to Angie Dickinson, but she turned it down.

-Joan Collins is the older sister of writer Jackie Collins.
+Joan Collins is the older sister of the late writer Jackie Collins.

 Diahann Carroll is a breast cancer survivor.

-Jack Coleman (Steven Carrington) is a sixth-generation grandson of famed inventor, Benjamin Franklin, and in turn related to former President Calvin Coolidge.
+Jack Coleman (Steven Carrington) is a sixth-generation grandson of famed inventor Benjamin Franklin, and is in turn related to former President Calvin Coolidge.

-Lee Bergere who played Joseph (the majordomo), was fired just because he asked for more screen time for his character.
+Lee Bergere who played Joseph (the majordomo), was fired for requesting more screen time for his character.

 Around 40 years before co-starring on Dynasty together, John Forsythe and Joan Collins already had a relationship of sorts.
-She was one of his drama students in the time before he became an actor and taught drama.
-He was also a baseball announcer.
+He was then teaching drama and she was one of his students.
+He has also been a baseball announcer.

-Catherine Oxenberg’s first acting coach was the legendary, Richard Burton, whom her mother at one time, was also engaged to.
+Catherine Oxenberg’s first acting coach was the legendary Richard Burton, to whom her mother was once engaged.

-Heather Locklear was charged with a misdemeanor DUI in 2008, for driving while under the influence of prescription medication.
-She later pleaded no contest to reckless driving in court and her DUI case was then dismissed.
-She was not personally in the courtroom.
+Heather Locklear was charged with a misdemeanor DUI in 2008 for driving while under the influence of prescription medication.
+Whilst not present in the courtroom, she pleaded no contest to reckless driving and her DUI case was dismissed.
 A blood test found no illegal narcotics or alcohol in her system.

-John Forsythe (Blake Carrington) consistently rejected any storylines for his character that involved adultery.
+John Forsythe (Blake Carrington) consistently rejected any storylines involving adultery for his character.

 Joan Collins became a grandmother in 1998.
-However, being the woman that she is and has always been, she steadfastly refuses to be called by the term, “grandma”.
-Instead her granddaughter calls her, “DoDo”.
+She steadfastly refuses to be called “grandma” and instead her granddaughter calls her “DoDo”.

 Pamela Sue Martin has been divorced three times and now lives in Idaho with her only child, a son.

-Catherine Oxenberg (Amanda Carrington) is the second cousin, once removed, of England’s Prince Charles.
-Her great-granduncle, Prince Andrew of Greece, is the paternal grandfather of Prince Charles, the Prince of Wales.
+Catherine Oxenberg (Amanda Carrington) is the second cousin, once removed, of HRH Prince Charles, the Prince of Wales.
+Her great-granduncle, Prince Andrew of Greece, is Prince Charles’s paternal grandfather.

 Unbelievably, Diahann Carroll is one of only ten African-American actresses to be nominated for the Oscar for Best Actress.

-This was actually the last acting role ever for the legendary Rock Hudson, who played Daniel Reece on the show.
+His appearance in Dynasty was the last ever acting role for the legendary Rock Hudson, who played Daniel Reece on the show.
 Although aware that he had AIDS at the time of his controversial kiss with Linda Evans, Hudson did not inform her.
-During this time period, all that was known about the virus and kissing was that the virus itself did exist in low quantities in both saliva and tears.
-However, no reports of transmission by kissing had been reported either.
-The CDC had made a warning against trading saliva with members of groups thought to be at a high risk for AIDS.
+At the time, all that was known was that the virus existed in low quantities in both saliva and tears, although there had been no reports of transmission by kissing.
+The CDC had issued a warning against trading saliva with members of groups thought to be at a high risk of AIDS.
 Shortly after Hudson made it public that he had AIDS, it created such a panic in the television and film industry that Ed Asner, who at the time was the president of the Screen Actors Guild, said that he was aware of some scripts actually being rewritten to avoid kissing scenes.
-Following this, the Guild then set forth rules requiring that any actor had to be notified in advance of any scenes that would require “open-mouth” kissing.
-Furthermore, any actor could refuse to do this type of scene without penalties.
-Linda Evans herself, who was the apparent “wronged one”, did not seem to be upset with Hudson at all.
-She also asked to introduce the part of the 1985 Commitment to Life benefit that was dedicated to Rock Hudson.
+Following this, the Guild set rules requiring actors to be notified in advance of any scenes that would require “open-mouth” kissing.
+Furthermore, any actor could refuse to do this type of scene without penalty.
+Linda Evans herself did not seem to be upset with Hudson at all, and asked to introduce the part of the 1985 Commitment to Life benefit that was dedicated to him.

-The role of Blake Carrington was first cast with George Peppard in the role.
-However, after three weeks of filming, Peppard was fired.
-Reportedly, he was disagreeing with the producers too much over the characterization of Blake Carrington.
-He thought that Blake was too similar to the character on the popular “Dallas” series of J.R.
-Ewing.
-The role was then recast with John Forsythe.
+George Peppard was originally cast as Blake Carrington but was fired after three weeks of filming.
+Reportedly, he disagreed with producers over the characterization of Blake, feeling he was too similar to the character of J.R.
+Ewing in the popular series Dallas.
+The role was recast with John Forsythe.

 Joan Collins became pregnant to actor Warren Beatty, but had an abortion.

 The role of Steven Carrington was originally played by actor Al Corley.
-Corley took the role of the controversial Steven Carrington in order to achieve the social impact of acting in the part of the first openly gay main character in a prime-time series.
+Corley accepted the role because of its social impact as the first openly gay main character in a prime-time series.
 When the show’s producers gave into the demands of the network that the character be “cured” of his homosexuality, Corley quit.

-John Forsythe was one of the people who helped to found the Actors Studio after World War II.
+John Forsythe helped to found the Actors Studio after World War II.

-Pamela Sue Martin has written about her difficulties with what is called, interstitial cystitis.
-Also known as bladder pain syndrome.
+Pamela Sue Martin has written about her difficulties with interstitial cystitis, also known as bladder pain syndrome.

 The only actor who appeared on every single episode of the show was John Forsythe.

-Gordon Thomson has been in eight different series that were produced by Aaron Spelling.
-These were: Dynasty, The Colbys, The Love Boat, Fantasy Island, Sunset Beach, Glitter, Finder of Lost Loves and Beverly Hills, 90210.
+Gordon Thomson has been in eight different series produced by Aaron Spelling: Dynasty, The Colbys, The Love Boat, Fantasy Island, Sunset Beach, Glitter, Finder of Lost Loves and Beverly Hills, 90210.

 The season 6 opener was the most watched episode ever of the Dynasty series.
 This of course was due to the fact that everyone wanted to see who had survived the “Moldavian Massacre”.

-When Catherine Oxenberg first married her husband, Casper Van Dien, they did it in Las Vegas, with a minister dressed up like Elvis Presley.
+When Catherine Oxenberg first married her husband, Casper Van Dien, they did it in Las Vegas with a minister dressed as Elvis Presley.

-For many, many years, Joan Collins has been a public supporter of several different charities.
-These include, International Foundation for Children with Learning Disabilities, National Society for the Prevention of Cruelty to Children, Breast Cancer Studies, Fight for Sight, and the Shooting Star Children’s Hospice in Great Britain.
+Joan Collins has for many years been a public supporter of several different charities including the International Foundation for Children with Learning Disabilities, National Society for the Prevention of Cruelty to Children, Breast Cancer Studies, Fight for Sight, and the Shooting Star Children’s Hospice in Great Britain.
 In 1988, the Joan Collins Wing of the Children’s Hospital of Michigan was opened and she has also spoken before the U.S. Congress regarding an increase in the budget for neurological research.
 Additionally, Collins has supported several foster children in India for over 25 years.

-Christopher Cazenove who played Ben Carrington, and John Forsythe who played his brother, Blake, died in real life only 6 days apart.
+Christopher Cazenove who played Ben Carrington, and John Forsythe who played his brother, Blake, died in real life only six days apart.